Turn your job into a professional career

 Vocational pathway programmes (like Gateway) can help you gain credits towards a qualification by doing some theory work while you're still at school.
 You may also be able to put any relevant NCEA credits you have towards a qualification.
 You can start your apprenticeship as soon as you have a job.

 Earn while you learn

-An apprenticeship is a cost effective way to earn a qualification because you’ll earn while you train – you won’t be left with a hefty student loan at the end.
+An apprenticeship is a cost-effective way to earn a qualification because you’ll earn while you train.
+You won’t need a student loan so you'll be debt-free and qualified.
 Your wage will increase as you progress through your qualification.

 Expert training advisors will keep you on track

 In an apprenticeship you get mentored by your employer.
 An experienced BCITO training advisor will check in regularly to make sure you’re mastering your trade.

 Gain a professional qualification without sitting in a classroom